 In 2019, Dalia started singing Christian songs in live performances.
 She was a guest performer at the “Together for Egypt ” interfaith dialogue program closing ceremony at Gusour Cultural Center, Cairo.
 During this performance, she proudly announced that she wrote an Arabic cover for the lyrics of St. Francis Prayer popularly known as “Make me a channel of your peace”:

 In the Christmas season of 2021, Dalia made history by performing at New York’s St. Patrick’s Cathedral, first time in cathedral’s history to host a muslim Egyptian singer to sing Arabic Christmas carols.
-Read the press release and watch the concert below:
+Read the press release and watch the concert below and an interview with Lamees Elhadeedy on the achievement:

 Further endeavors